 It is convenient to view the Kato Square Root Problem as the problem of proving optimal Sobolev regularity for the domain of the square root of $A$.
 Indeed, as $A$ is associated to a second order differential operator, the domain of $A$ allows for at most two distributional derivatives in $\L^2(\Omega)$.
 Hence, by interpolation the optimal Sobolev regularity for the domain of its square root is one distributional derivative in $\L^2(\Omega)$.
 It is remarkable that optimal Sobolev regularity for the domain can even fail for the negative Laplacian if $\Omega$ is smooth \cite{Shamir-Counterexample}, whereas in this case optimal regularity for the domain of the square root is immediate by self-adjointness.

-Recently, in \cite{Laplace-Extrapolation-Implies-Kato} we have carried out that under very general assumptions on $\Omega$ and for local homogeneous boundary conditions the Kato Square Root Problem for any elliptic operator in divergence form on $\Omega$ can be reduced to a regularity result for the fractional powers of the most easiest operator in this class -- the negative Laplacian.
+Recently we proved that the Kato Square Root Problem for any elliptic operator in divergence form on $\Omega$, complemented with local homogeneous boundary conditions, can be reduced to a regularity result for the fractional powers of the simplest operator in this class -- the negative Laplacian \cite{Laplace-Extrapolation-Implies-Kato}.
 In essence, it has to be shown that there exists an $\alpha > \frac{1}{2}$ such that the domain of $(-\Delta)^\alpha$ is a Sobolev space of optimal order $2 \alpha$, see Section~\ref{Sec: Main results} for details.
 This should be regarded as the extrapolation of the square root property for $-\Delta$, which refers to the case $\alpha = \frac{1}{2}$.

 As our main theorem we prove this extrapolation result for the negative Laplacian in the described geometric setting, thereby solving the Kato Square Root Problem via reduction to the results in \cite{Laplace-Extrapolation-Implies-Kato}.
-In case of a real coefficient matrix $\mu$ this also yields the solution to the Square Root Problem for mixed boundary conditions on $\L^p(\Omega)$ for $p \in (1,2)$, cf.\ \cite{ABHR}.
+In the case of a real coefficient matrix $\mu$ this also yields the solution to the Square Root Problem for mixed boundary conditions on $\L^p(\Omega)$ for $p \in (1,2)$, cf.\ \cite{ABHR}.

 The paper is organized as follows.
 In Section~\ref{Sec: Notation and general assumptions} we introduce some general notation, fix our geometric setting and properly define the elliptic operator under consideration.
 In Section~\ref{Sec: Sobolev mixed boundary} we introduce a continuous scale $\{\H_D^s(\Omega)\}_{1/2 < s < 3/2}$ of $\L^2$ based Sobolev spaces related to mixed boundary conditions and establish some preliminary properties.
 Subsequently, we state our main result in Section~\ref{Sec: Main results} and infer from it the solution to the Kato Square Root Problem.
 The proof of our main result is presented later on in Section~\ref{Sec: Proof of the main result}.
-Our proof bases on an interpolation argument going back to Pryde \cite{Pryde-MixedBoundary}.
+Our proof is based on an interpolation argument going back to Pryde \cite{Pryde-MixedBoundary}.
 The same idea has been utilized in \cite{AKM}.